-When a specific Peer Insights market is about 2 months out from a Voice of Customer sourcing deadline, the vendor Dashboard on the Technology Provider Tools portal will update to show eligibility towards inclusion in the Voice of the Customer and Customers’ Choice in that market.
+When a specific Peer Insights market is about 2 months out from a Voice of Customer sourcing deadline, the VOC Dashboard on the GPI Vendor Portal will update to show eligibility towards inclusion in the Voice of the Customer and Customers’ Choice in that market.
 This information is dynamic, updating daily.
 Please note, the information shown in the Dashboard is not final and may change after sourcing periods close as part of our moderation and auditing process.

 Are vendor ratings rounded/truncated in the VOC?

 Yes.
 The market average Overall Rating is calculated by averaging all eligible vendors’ Overall Ratings.
 All vendor ratings and the market average Overall Rating are then truncated to the tenths place (e.g., ‘4.512’ becomes ‘4.5’).
 Vendors whose truncated scores meet or exceed the truncated market average are positioned in the upper-half quadrants, while vendors below the truncated market average are positioned in the bottom-half quadrants.
 These truncated scores are used to position vendors in the Voice of the Customer quadrants and are listed in Figure 2 in the Voice of the Customer document.